Irina Dunn

 Payment: Deposit to Westpac BSB: 032 051 Acc: 162 874

-Make sure you include your name in your payment then send email to: This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it for your receipt/ticket,
+Make sure you include your name in your payment then send email to: irina_spinadel@yahoo.com.au for your receipt/ticket,

 or send cheque payable to “Soirées Littéraires”, PO Box 572 Paddington NSW 2021.